rizinorg/rizin/BUILDING.md

 # Clone the rizin project and keep it updated

-rizin uses submodules, so make sure to clone them as well when getting rizin code base.
+rizin uses submodules, so make sure to clone them as well.
 The first time you download rizin you can use:
 ```
 $ git clone --recurse-submodules https://github.com/rizinorg/rizin
 ```